BharathKumar0710/ES6-basics/README.md

 # ES6-basics
+ECMAScript 2015, also known as ES6, is a fundamental version of the ECMAScript standard.

-Features of ES6 with example codes
+Features of ES6 with codes as examples are explained here.

 CONTENTS :
 1.Template Strings//